 6) User engagement and video interface

 How will viewers engage with you and your platform?
-This is an important aspect in controlling the user experience.
+This is an important aspect of controlling the user experience.

-While consuming media, one of the most important rule in interface design is ‘don’t make the customer think’.
+While consuming media, one of the most important rules in interface design is ‘don’t make the customer think’.

-Netflix, for example, allows to consume what they want, when they want, wherever they want and they do not impose any form of penalty such as an advertisement, or time restrictions.
+Netflix, for example, allows consuming what they want, when they want, wherever they want and they do not impose any form of penalties such as an advertisement, or time restrictions.

 7) Customer Support